 In Bayside, there are only three good breeding locations:

 - a small wetland on Sandringham Golf Course

 - Tulip Street Pond near the Sandringham Leisure Centre

 - Pobbleponk Park in George St, Sandringham

-There are a few other places where frogs may breed in Bayside in favourable years, such as the wetland off Avoca St, Highett.
+There are a few other places where frogs may breed in Bayside in favourable years, such as the Melbourne Water retarding basin off Avoca St, Highett.

 Species found in Bayside

 - Eastern Banjo Frog

 - Creating Frog Friendly Habitat a brochure from Melbourne Water

 - Frogs of Victoria a website with excellent overview of frog species that may be found in Victoria